 Deferred tax is calculated at the tax rates that are expected to apply in the period when the liability is settled or the asset is realised.
-Deferred tax is charged or credited in the consolidated income statement, except m.
-Income tax (continued)

-NOTES TO THE CONSOLIDATED NON-STATUTORY FINANCIAL INFORMATION Year ended 31 December 2019 when it relates to items charged or credited directly to other comprehensive income or equity, in which case the deferred tax is reflected within other comprehensive income or equity, respectively.
+Deferred tax is charged or credited in the consolidated income statement, except when it relates to items charged or credited directly to other comprehensive income or equity, in which case the deferred tax is reflected within other comprehensive income or equity, respectively.